-2. The written notice of appointment shall include, without limitation:
+- 2. The written notice of appointment shall include, without limitation: - a description of the principles and/or the character of the newspaper, if the journalist is explicitly bound to them;

 Term of employment contract with an apprentice journalist

 3. Unless otherwise agreed, the employment contract with an apprentice journalist is considered to have been entered into for the duration of the apprenticeship period.
 The apprenticeship period shall last a maximum of three years.